jaza-k/portscan/README.md

 # PortScan
-A tool to scan for all open ports that can be accessed via the console.
+A command line tool to scan for all open ports.
 Made in Rust using only standard libraries.

 ## To run
 Ensure you have Rust & Cargo installed on your machine.